sorenReber/Tesla-Stock/README.md

 The data used in this analysis is the daily stock price for Tesla beginning 9/30/2019 and ending 4/11/2022.
 The dataset can be found [here on Kaggle.com](https://www.kaggle.com/datasets/jillanisofttech/tesla-stock-price)

 I wanted to create a program to analyze the Tesla stock price.
 I wanted it to be able to run independent of other programs like a web browser.
-Because of this I stayed away from Pandas ability to export and display the dataframe in HTML.
+Because of this I did not use the Pandas library's ability to export and display the dataframe in HTML.
 I created my own GUI using tkinter to display the data and to be able to answer some basic analysis.
+It also seemed more fun while being good practice for tkinter too!

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the data set, the questions and answers, the code running and a walkthrough of the code.}